-Cancer care basics
+Cancer care pillars

 A comprehensive city-wide needs assessment of gaps in core cancer care services and infrastructure is a critical first step in the C/Can process.
 However, in cities where there exists basic capacity and availability of core cancer care services (including diagnostics, surgery, radiotherapy, systemic therapy and palliative care), experience shows that the C/Can process can effectively catalyse and accelerate existing efforts.

+01

+02

 Are the following core cancer services generally available in the city?

+YES NO

 Diagnostics

 Oncology surgery

 Radiotherapy

 Systemic therapy

+establish these services?
-Palliative and supportive care

-If not, are efforts underway to establish these services?
+Palliative and supportive care If not, are efforts underway to

 If you have answered "no" to any of the questions above, please find below a selection of case studies and resources that may be of interest.

-LOCAL LEADERSHIP AND POLITICAL COMMITMENT

-The Union for International Cancer Control's (UICC) Treatment for All campaign is mobilising and supporting civil society to identify advocacy priorities and translate global cancer commitments into effective national action.

-PARTNERSHIPS

-- Learn more about the impact of C/Can's multisectoral approach in Latin America here. - To search a database of access programmes for NCDs featuring private sector collaboration with civil society visit Boston University's Access Observatory.

-PEOPLE-CENTRED APPROACH

-- Read about C/Can efforts in Tbilisi to integrate the patient voice - Our Views, Our Voices is an initiative led by the NCD Alliance that seeks to meaningfully involve people living with NCDs in the NCD response, supporting and enabling individuals to share their views to drive change.

-ENABLING POLICY ENVIRONMENT

-- Visit the International Cancer Control Partnership (ICCP) Portal for access to cancer planning and capacity building resources, including a searchable map of National Cancer Control Plans. - The McCabe Centre for Law and Cancer promotes effective use of law for the prevention and control of cancer and other noncommunicable diseases. - Led by the International Agency for Research on Cancer (IARC), the Global Initiative for Cancer Registry Development (GICR) supports the development of cancer registration in low- and middle- income countries. - IAEA's Programme for Action for Cancer Therapy supports the development of comprehensive National Cancer Control Plans.
+LOCAL LEADERSHIP AND POLITICAL COMMITMENT The Union for International Cancer Control's (UICC) Cancer Advocates programme is supporting civil society in low- and middle-income countries to strengthen their ability to advocate for improved cancer control in their countries, translating global cancer commitments into effective national action.
+PARTNERSHIPS - Learn more about the impact of C/Can's multisectoral approach in Latin America here. - To search a database of access programmes for NCDs featuring private sector collaboration with civil society visit Boston University's Access Observatory.
+PEOPLE-CENTRED APPROACH - Read about C/Can efforts in Tbilisi to integrate the patient voice - Our Views, Our Voices is an initiative led by the NCD Alliance that seeks to meaningfully involve people living with NCDs in the NCD response, supporting and enabling individuals to share their views to drive change.
+ENABLING POLICY ENVIRONMENT - Visit the International Cancer Control Partnership (ICCP) Portal for access to cancer planning and capacity building resources, including a searchable map of National Cancer Control Plans. - The McCabe Centre for Law and Cancer promotes effective use of law for the prevention and control of cancer and other noncommunicable diseases. - Led by the International Agency for Research on Cancer (IARC), the Global Initiative for Cancer Registry Development (GICR) supports the development of cancer registration in low- and middle- income countries. - IAEA's Programme for Action for Cancer Therapy supports the development of comprehensive National Cancer Control Plans.
+CANCER CARE PILLARS - UICC Technical Fellowships provide the opportunity for individual training for rapid skills development and knowledge transfer across the cancer control continuum to reinforce the cancer control workforce. - WHO Guide to Early Cancer Diagnosis provides guidance on the operationalisation of early diagnosis programmes. - WHO List of Priority Medical Devices for Cancer Management - WHO Model List of Essential Medicines (Section 8.

-CANCER CARE BASICS

-- UICC Technical fellowships and study grants provide individual training for rapid skills development and knowledge transfer across the cancer control continuum to reinforce the cancer control workforce. - WHO Guide to Early Cancer Diagnosis provides guidance on the operationalisation of early diagnosis programmes. - WHO List of Priority Medical Devices for Cancer Management - WHO Model List of Essential Medicines (Section 8.
 Immunomodulators and Antineoplastics) - WHO Guidelines for the pharmacological and radiotherapeutic management of cancer pain in adults and adolescents

-About City Cancer Challenge Foundation

-City Cancer Challenge Foundation (C/Can) supports cities around the world as they work to improve access to equitable, quality cancer care.
+About City Cancer Challenge Foundation City Cancer Challenge Foundation (C/Can) supports cities around the world as they work to improve access to equitable, quality cancer care.
 It leads a city-based partnership initiative that aims to improve access to quality cancer care in cities around the world by transforming the way stakeholders from the public and private sectors collectively design, plan, and implement cancer solutions.
 The approach is built on the core principle that cities can drive impact at national level by crafting data-driven solutions with the support of a network of global, regional, and local partners that reflect an understanding of the unique local context.
+C/Can was launched by the Union for International Cancer Control (UICC) at the 2017 World Economic Forum Annual Meeting in Davos.
+It was established as a standalone Swiss foundation in January 2019.